-During the corneal transplant procedure, the diseased or scarred cornea is replaced with a healthy donor tissue.
-There are two main types of corneal transplant: full thickness corneal transplant (also known as a penetrating keratoplasty, or PK) and partial thickness corneal transplant (endothelial keratoplasty, or EK).
+During the corneal transplant procedure, the diseased or scarred cornea is replaced with healthy donor tissue.
+There are two main types of corneal transplant: full thickness corneal transplant (also known as penetrating keratoplasty, or PK) and partial thickness corneal transplant (endothelial keratoplasty, or EK).

 At Atlantic Laser Center, we perform corneal transplants for a wide array of conditions.
 Common corneal diseases that can be treated through a corneal transplant include:

 - Corneal scarring.
 Corneal scarring can be caused by injury or disease such as ocular herpes, fungal keratitis, and trichiasis.

 - Corneal dystrophy.
 Most cases of corneal dystrophy are irreversible and can cause blindness.

 - Advanced keratoconus.
 Advanced keratoconus is usually not treatable except through transplant.